JA8 Compliant Light Fixtures

 Selecting Light Fixtures

 In general, what is the best way to go about choosing lights?
 In order to maximize the number of light sources, it’s best to go with highly efficient bulbs.
 That means low wattage and low voltage.
 Usually, LEDs will give you the most bang for your buck.
 Light-emitting diodes have high luminance with lower wattage.
 As a result, they are 75%-90% more efficient than the competition.
 Plus, their lifespan is an average of 25x longer.
 That means replacement and operating costs are much lower.
 Not to mention, they produce less thermal energy (heat) and have a CRI rating that is closer to sunlight.
-Energy Star is a great place to begin your search for Title 24 compliant bulbs.
+Energy Star is a great place to begin your search for Title 24-compliant bulbs.

 Completing Lighting Verifications

 After your plans have been approved by the building department, you may commence construction.
 The HERS inspector is responsible for verifying that lighting has been installed according to the approved plans.
 To start, the Rater will verify the operation and functionality of various control systems.
-Next, they perform acceptance tests to ensure the realization of efficiency.
+Next, they perform inspections to ensure the realization of efficiency.
 All the while, this data is being entered into the registry as a Certificate of Installation.
 We do this in a swift, timely manner so that you can get to final.
 If any corrective actions must be taken, this is the chance to make adjustments.

-Lastly, the HERS provider issues the Certificate of Verification.
-This involves a visual walk-through and some functional sampling tests once construction is complete.
-This is the final check that the COC has been followed.
 All reports are made available to any involved parties, as well as the Building Department.
 For assistance in attaining your Certificate of Occupancy, contact us today.